-Unlike conventional ferries which ply on diesel powered engines and at times petrol Out Boat Motor (OBM), a solar ferry runs on electrical propulsion powered by energy from sun (mostly) and stored energy from grid (back-up in cloudy and rainy conditions).
+Unlike conventional ferries, which use diesel engines and occasionally petrol Out Boat Motors (OBM), a solar ferry uses electrical propulsion powered by energy from the sun (most of the time) and stored energy from the grid (backup in cloudy and rainy conditions).

-The solar ferry, adds Sandith, CEO Navalt, “Will prove that we can avoid all the problems of a conventional ferry and make it cheaper.
+The solar ferry, adds Sandith, CEO of Navalt, “will prove that we can avoid all the problems of a conventional ferry and make it cheaper.”
 It will be attractive in all locations where passenger water transport exists.
-Furthermore, it will open up new locations where diesel boats cannot run because of noise and pollution like a dam site, ecologically sensitive areas, drinking water sources and so on.”
+Furthermore, it will open up new locations where diesel boats cannot run because of noise and pollution, like a dam site, ecologically sensitive areas, drinking water sources, and so on.

 Apart from Kerala, other state governments have also shown an interest in using solar for their water tourism industry.
-The NavAlt, the only company manufacturing solar boats in India, has already made a 20-seater solar powered boat for a tourism operator in Bhatinda, Punjab.
-Sandith says they are also in talks with Maharashtra Tourism Development Corporation (MTDC).
-In West Bengal, the State Transport Department “has already visited our client to get details on a similar project”.
+Navalt, the only company manufacturing solar boats in India, has already made a 20-seater solar-powered boat for a tourism operator in Bhatinda, Punjab.
+Sandith says they are also in talks with the Maharashtra Tourism Development Corporation (MTDC).
+In West Bengal, the State Transport Department “has already visited our client to get details on a similar project.”

-He is hopeful that soon most states will initiate such projects.
-Even houseboats could be solar-powered if their conventional shape is tweaked to make the boat lighter and to accommodate solar panels, suggests Sandith.
+He is hopeful that most states will soon initiate such projects.
+Even houseboats could be solar-powered if their conventional shape is tweaked to make the boat lighter and accommodate solar panels, suggests Sandith.